onlyoneknife/cubesat/README.md

 # AlbertaSat - Athena CubeSat OBC #

-This repository contains (or will contain) source code and relevant content for Athena - an open source on-board computer for Cube Satellites developed at the University of AlbertaSat
+This repository contains (or will contain) source code and relevant content for Athena - an open source on-board computer for Cube Satellites developed at the University of Alberta

 ## LISCENCE INFORMATION ##